jsoliveir/cpu-process-tuner/ReadMe.md

 # The Problem ...

-1. Given you have an I5 machine as an example (4 Cores)
+1. Given you're working with a computer machine...

 2. The machine is running applications and services backed by processes ...